rjmccallumbigl/Using-the-VS-Code-Debugger-for-Azure-PowerShell-intro-/README.md

 + New-AzVM -ResourceGroupName $ResourceGroupName -Location $LocationNam ...
 ```

-   * This final error message is the one saying the parameter we entered on line 65 at the 68th charcter is incorrect because it's a null or empty value.
-This value is `$NIC.Id` in our script.
-The previous error failed to set `$NIC` correctly.
-Thus this command failed because our variable $NIC is broke, null, and void.
+   * This final error message is the response that we failed to create our VM using the supplied script due to a broken networkProfile.
+This is because of the same initial error with our `$NIC` object.
+So basically, if the Networking portion is broken, we will not be able to successfully provision a VM using our script.

+So we understand our error messages and we have narrowed it down to the declared `$NIC` object on line 59 grandfathering all of our other problems.
+But we don't know the proper format for this parameter.
+What now?

+Let's use the Debugger!

 ### Advanced Debugging:
 1. Debugging PowerShell script in Visual Studio Code – Part 1